 - 1. A greater understanding of how their personal perspectives and social positionality influence their views on child welfare. - 2.
 Critical perspectives about child welfare and an increased ability to think analytically. - 3.
-Knowledge of anti-oppressive and anti-racist approaches to child welfare with a specific emphasis on Indigenous families and communities. - 4.
-A beginning understanding of ethical issues related to child welfare. - 5.
-Understanding of the dynamics of child abuse and neglect and the impact on the child, family and community. - 6.
-Knowledge of legislation and policy related to child welfare practice and children's rights. - 7.
-Knowledge about child welfare services and intervention approaches.from prevention, investigation and support. - 8.
-Skills in responding to child maltreatment concerns.
+Knowledge of legislation and policy related to child welfare practice and children's rights. - 4.
+Knowledge of anti-oppressive, anti-racist and strengths-based approaches to child welfare with a specific emphasis on Indigenous families and communities. - 5.
+A beginning understanding of ethical issues related to child welfare. - 6.
+Understanding of the dynamics of child abuse and neglect and the impact on the child, family and community. - 7.
+Skills in responding to child maltreatment concerns. - 8.
+Knowledge about child welfare services and intervention approaches from prevention, investigation and support.